Zizaco/entrust/README.md

-# ENTRUST (Laravel 5 Package) (ON PROGRESS)
+# ENTRUST (Laravel 5 Package)

-This repo is a fork for  [zizaco/entrust](https://github.com/Zizaco/entrust) with additional feature.
-It support dynamic navigation based on role and permissions registered.
+This repo is a fork for  [zizaco/entrust](https://github.com/Zizaco/entrust).
+It supports dynamic navigation based on role and permissions registered.

 ## Contents